frameless/huishoudboekje-nl-design-system-demo/.changeset/funny-bulldogs-draw.md

 "huishoudboekje": patch
 ---

-Fixed a CI issue with Cobertura reporting
+Fixed #931: Fixed a CI issue with Cobertura reporting